-Avita Medical Limited manufactures the revolutionary medical device, ReCell – a ‘spray on skin’ used to treat serious burns.
-This ‘lunchbox sized’ device used at the bedside involves harvesting a postage-sized sample of the patient’s healthy skin in order to grow new healthy cells in a special liquid suspension for spraying onto the wound just 45 minutes or so later.
+Nasdaq-listed company, Avita Medical, manufactures the innovative medical device, ReCell, a ‘spray on skin’ used to treat serious burns.
+This ‘lunchbox sized’ device is used for serious burns patients at their bedside.
+It works by harvesting a postage-sized sample of the patient’s healthy skin, then growing new, healthy cells in a special liquid suspension for spraying onto a large area of the wounded tissue - just 45 minutes or so later.
 The technology succeeded in receiving FDA approval in September 2018, to positive reaction by investors.

-Before being approved, ReCell was CE-approved for use in Europe, so Curious PR provided social media content and activation, plus media relations, to ensure that news about a multi-centre, randomised controlled trial (RCT) involving ReCell would reach key members of the media, and that its significance was understood by medical and consumer audiences, alike.
-Full page coverage was secured in The Daily Mail’s influential ‘Good Health’ section featuring a toddler-age victim of serious abdominal burns who was successfully treated with ReCell at an NHS hospital by burns surgeon, achieving outstanding cosmetic results.
-Coverage about the trial results also appeared in Nursing Times.
+Before being approved, ReCell was CE-approved for use in Europe.
+Curious PR provided social media content and activation, plus media relations activity, to ensure that news about a multi-centre, randomised controlled trial (RCT) involving ReCell would reach key members of the media.
+Also, to convey its significance to both medical and consumer audiences, alike.